Al Bin Ali: Qatar

-A well-known member of the Al Bin Ali family is Sheikh Isa bin Hamad bin Tarif Al Bin Ali.
+Sheikh Isa bin Hamad bin Tarif Al Bin Ali was a member of the Al Bin Ali family.
 He was the chief of Al Bidda (known today as Doha) the capital of Qatar, as well as the chief of the Al Bin Ali tribe from the beginning of the 19th century until his death in 1847.
-He was described by the political agents in the Persian Gulf as being one of the most energetic and powerful chiefs in the Persian Gulf region.
+He was described by political agents in the Persian Gulf as being one of the most energetic and powerful chiefs in the Persian Gulf region.

 The Al Bin Ali settled at Zubarah in 1732, founded and ruled the town of Zubarah and its port, making it one of the most important port and pearl trading centers in the Persian Gulf in the 18th century.
 They also expanded their settlements, and constructed walls and a fort outside the town of Zubarah called Qal'at Murair (Murair Castle), the name is derived from a water spring in the Bani Sulaim area next to Madina Al Munawara in today's Saudi Arabia also known as Herat Bani Sulaim.

 According to a population estimate in 1904, there were 1,750 members of Al Bin Ali tribe in Qatar, most of whom were concentrated in Doha.